• About

 But instead of relying on artificial sweeteners, Mozaffarian advises switching to unsweetened drinks, such as seltzer, unsweetened tea or coffee, or just plain water.

-Hydration is important for managing blood pressure, blood sugar, internal temperature and digestion, Smithson said.
+Hydration is vital for managing blood pressure, blood sugar, internal temperature and digestion, Smithson said.

 “The best hydrating beverage is water,” she said in an email.
 “If a person doesn’t like plain water, they can jazz up their beverage by drinking infused water with slices of lemon, lime, or fresh herbs, or using sparkling waters that contain no added sugar.”